 - An infection, such as a pulmonary infection or urinary tract infection

-- Diabetes that isn't well-controlled
+- Diabetes that isn't well controlled or significant heart disease

 Risks of penile implant surgery include: